-As an initial investigation of the possibility of aliasing between the QBO and ENSO signals, Figures 4a,b shows the DJF QBOW minus QBOE composite differences of total precipitation from the GC3 N216-pi simulation using all years (as in figure 2) compared with using only those years identified as 'ENSO-neutral'.
-Although the sample size is substantially reduced in the latter (see figure for the number of months in each QBO composite) the sample size is still large.
-The response patterns are similar in each plot e.g., the drier patch north of the equator over the Eastern Pacific or the wet anomaly over Madagascar.
-This
+As an initial investigation of the possibility of aliasing between the QBO and ENSO signals, Fig. 4a and b show the DJF QBOW minus QBOE composite differences of total precipitation from the GC3 N216-pi simulation using all years (as in Fig. 2) compared with using only those years identified as "ENSO-neutral".
+Although the sample size is substantially reduced in the latter (see figure for the number of months in each QBO composite), the sample size is still large.
+The response patterns are similar in each plot, e.g. the drier patch north of the Equator over the eastern Pacific or the wet anomaly over Madagascar.
+This result suggests that there is a QBO signal that is unlikely to be the result of a sampling bias that favours one particular phase of ENSO.